freeletics/RxRedux/README.md

   .subscribe( state -> view.render(state) )
 ```

-The [following video](https://youtu.be/M7lx9Y9ANYo) (click on it) illustrate the workflow:
+The [following video](https://youtu.be/M7lx9Y9ANYo) (click on it) illustrates the workflow:

 [![RxRedux explanation](https://i.ytimg.com/vi/M7lx9Y9ANYo/hqdefault.jpg?sqp=-oaymwEXCNACELwBSFryq4qpAwkIARUAAIhCGAE=&rs=AOn4CLAqwunKP2_qGE0HYUlquWkFccM5MA)](https://youtu.be/M7lx9Y9ANYo)

 0. Let's take a look at the following illustration:
 The blue box is the `View` (think UI).
-`Presenter` or `ViewModel` has not been drawn for the sake of readability but you can think of having such additional layers between View and Redux State Machine.
+The `Presenter` or `ViewModel` has not been drawn for the sake of readability but you can think of having such additional layers between View and Redux State Machine.
 The yellow box represents a `Store`.
 The grey box is the `reducer`.
 The pink box is a `SideEffect`
 Additionally, a green circle represents `State` and a red circle represents an `Action` (see next step).
 On the right you see a UI mock of a mobile app to illustrate UI changes.

-1. `NextPageAction` get triggered from the UI (by scrolling at the end of the list).
+1. `NextPageAction` gets triggered from the UI (by scrolling at the end of the list).
 Every `Action` goes through the `reducer` and all `SideEffects` registered for this type of Action.

-2. `Reducer` is not interesting on `NextPageAction`.
+2. `Reducer` is not interested in `NextPageAction`.
 So while `NextPageAction` goes through the reducer, it doesn't change the state.

 3. `loadNextPageSideEffect` (pink box), however, cares about `NextPageAction`.
-This is the trigger to run the side-effect
+This is the trigger to run the side-effect.

 4. So `loadNextPageSideEffect` takes `NextPageAction` and starts doing the job and makes the http request to load the next page from backend.
 Before doing that, this side effect starts with emitting `LoadPageAction`.

 5. `Reducer` takes `LoadPageAction` emitted from the side effect and reacts on it by "reducing the state".
 This means `Reducer` knows how to react on `LoadPageAction` to compute the new state (showing progress indicator at the bottom of the list).
-Please note that the state has changed (highlighted in green) which results in also changing the UI (progress indicator at the end of the list).
+Please note that the state has changed (highlighted in green) which also results in changing the UI (progress indicator at the end of the list).

 6. Once `loadNextPageSideEffect` gets the result back from backend, the side effect emits a new `PageLoadedAction`.
 This Action contains a "payload" - the loaded data.